bbauska/W3Cx-3of5/README.md

    alt="Date picker 3 on mobile." />
 </p>

 The problem is different on a desktop.
-While it's great to have native support for a date picker, Web developers would sometimes prefer 100% control over the *look and feel* of the date picker widget.
+While it's great to have native support for a date picker, Web developers would sometimes prefer 100% control over the <i>look and feel</i> of the date picker widget.
 For this purpose, the solution undoubtedly lies with the new [Web Components](https://webcomponents.org/) (a way to make custom reusable widgets in HTML/CSS/JS), to be detailed in the W3Cx HTML5 Apps and Games course

 Why don't you try it yourself?
 Just click on this input field: